BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 His research and experiments showed that ORGANS CAN HAVE MULTIPLE FUNCTIONS, one of which is secreting chemicals into the bloodstream to effect other organ systems.

 Before Claude Bernard, it was thought that each organ had only one function.
-By showing that the liver not only produced bile that poured into the digestive tract, but also secreted glucose into the blood.
+Through his research Bernard was able to show that the liver not only produced bile that poured into the digestive tract, but also secreted glucose into the blood.

-ROLE OF THE PANCREAS, SMALL INTESTINES AND NUTRIENT ABSORPTION
+ROLE OF THE PANCREAS, SMALL INTESTINES, & NUTRIENT ABSORPTION

 Bernard first major work was on the functions of the pancreas.
 His discovery that the juices (Now known as enzymes) of the pancreas play a significant role in the digestive process that won him the prize for experimental physiology from the French Academy of Sciences.
 Bernard showed that the principal processes of enzymes, bile, and the pancreas in digestion take place in the small intestine, not in the stomach as was previously believed.